HOMEBLOGINQUIRYSEARCH

 • Being male

-• Having certain genetic mutations, such as the INI1 gene mutation
+• Having specific genetic mutations, such as the INI1 gene mutation

 • Exposure to radiation therapy